13. Closures & Iterators

 rangeon custom iterator functions viaiter.Seq.

-🎁 You now have closures and iterators in your toolkit — two patterns that show up everywhere in production Go.
-Next up: you'll put everything together in a capstone project where you build a concurrent file scanner that walks directories, matches patterns, and reports results — closures, goroutines, channels, and all.
+🎁 You now have closures and iterators in your toolkit, two patterns that show up everywhere in production Go.
+Next up: you'll put everything together in a capstone project where you build a concurrent file scanner that walks directories, matches patterns, and reports results using closures, goroutines, and channels.